AaronBDev/odin-recipes/README.md

 My First Odin Project!

-This repository is just a basic HTML document.
+This repository is just a basic HTML and CSS document.
 No frills, just an introduction to some code.